rerun-io/rerun/docs/content/reference/video.md

 [^7]: Only supported if hardware encoding is available.
 Therefore always affected by Windows stuttering issues, see above.

 Beyond this, for best compatibility we recommend:
-* avoid RGB (as opposed to Yuv) & greyscale formats
+* prefer YUV over RGB & monochrome formats
 * don't use more than 8bit per color channel
 * keep resolutions at 8k & lower (see also [#3782](https://github.com/rerun-io/rerun/issues/3782))